Regalia for the April Graduation may now be ordered from https://gwcregaliahire.nz/

 If you are graduating in person at a ceremony, you must wear the correct academic regalia.
 Graduands are responsible for obtaining their own academic regalia and we encourage you to organise yours early to ensure availability.

-Academic regalia must be collected from 9 Creyke Road the day before the ceremony, and returned in the foyer of the Horncastle Arena immediately after the ceremony.
+Academic regalia must be collected from 9 Creyke Road the day before the ceremony, and returned to the Avon Room at the Town Hall immediately after the ceremony.

 Do not wear academic regalia in the rain.